junxit/us-congress-bills-111/metadata.md

 - 2009-02-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 25 (Roll no. 62). (text: CR 2/10/2009 H1120-1122)
 - 2009-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 25 (Roll no. 62).(text: CR 2/10/2009 H1120-1122)
+- 2009-02-12 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.